Facts and Myths

 Sex workers can’t be assaulted because they are selling sex.

-- No, being a sex worker does not mean that they consent to any or all sexual contact and can be assaulted like anyone else.
+- No. Being a sex worker does not mean they consent to any or all sexual contact.
+Sex workers can be assaulted like anyone else.

 Men can’t be assaulted, they always want sex.

-- No, no one wants to be assaulted and nothing anyone every does welcomes assaulted.
+- No. No one wants to be assaulted and nothing anyone ever does welcomes assault.

 You can’t be assaulted if you’ve had sexual contact with the person before or are in a relationship with them.

-- No, consent for sexual contact once does not mean consent for the future.
-Consent is ongoing agreement to sexual contact that is given freely and not pressured to be given.
+- No. Consent for sexual contact once does not mean consent for the future.
+Consent is an ongoing agreement to sexual contact that is given freely and not pressured to be given.
 Just because you are in a relationship with someone does not mean they have any right over your body.